 Look at top performers to identify trends and common traits.

-As a recruiter, you’re helping companies find the very best candidates.
+As a recruiter or headhunter, you’re helping companies find the very best candidates.
 One great way to start reaching more of the right people is to take a look at top performers in the industries or niches you recruit for.

 - Education level.
 Do top performers tend to have a certain level or type of degree?
 For example, do the best people in a given position tend to have post-graduate degrees, or to have taken a particular undergrad major?
 In some cases, you may even find that top performers tend to come from certain schools.